 The devil's in the data

 Don't underestimate the importance of data analytics in your IT security strategy.
-In this section, learn how to best tap analytics at your organization to identify, monitor and prevent threats from harming your data.
+In this section, learn how to best tap into analytics at your organization and what tools can help identify, monitor and ward off threats to data security.

 The rising number of attacks has led to a big increase in cybersecurity intelligence data that can be analyzed to prevent future incidents.
 But rapidly advancing technology makes it hard to stay ahead of the curve.
 Continue Reading